The quintessential FP&A glossary.

 Cash Flow Forecast

-A cash flow forecast is a process for predicting an organization’s cash inflows and outflows for a future period.
+A cash flow forecast is a process for predicting an organisation’s cash inflows and outflows for a future period.

 Cash Flow From Operations